 Yeah, that’s racist as hell.
 Nobody ever made fun of Bush by saying he looks like a monkey.

 So is there anything inherently racist or offensive about comparing a person to a member of a different species?
 After all, the current president has been lampooned in much the same way.
 What makes this t-shirt racist is the racist lore from which it draws it’s imagery.

 What can you conclude about a site with with at least five different shirts displaying President Reagan’s image?
 That’s gotta be some seriously conservative t-shirt site!
 No, I’m not talking about Deez Teez, it’s Those Shirts that got liberals all worked up.
 We’re talking about saving paving whales, nuking mecca, even neutering pets!
 Still not interested?
 How about blonde and brunette Texan models wearing Che t-shirts, baring mid-riffs and toting AK-47s?

 Recently, one of my readers left a comment asking if anyone’s ever heard of dnrstyle.com, and whether they are to be trusted.
 After a quick look at the site I’m left wondering the same thing – what with the amateurish design and abundant colloquialisms.
 One the other hand, I can’t help but admire the enthusiasm of the site’s creators.
 Seems like a bunch of lads from the ‘hood’ got together and made it happen - a few t-shirt designs, a printing press, a website and a shopping cart, and free shipping doesn’t hurt either.
-I still wouldn’t trust them with my credit card I got from the The Ascent best reviews.
+I still would trust them with my credit card I got from the The Ascent best reviews.

 Nothing from Walmart, anyway.
 I was browsing the T-Shirt Shopping List when I came across an ad for ChristianShirts.net.
 The site contains a huge 10 page selection of t-shirts, mainly slogan tees making a case against abortion, but also against gay rights and evolution.